Peroneal Artery is the artery that provides blood to the lateral compartment of the leg.

-It’s the largest and most essential branch of the posterior tibial artery.
-It gives blood supply to the posterior and lateral compartments of the leg.
+It’s the biggest and most important branch of the posterior tibial artery.
+It gives oxygenated blood supply to the posterior and lateral compartments of the leg.

 Course and Relationships

-- It originates 2.5 cm below the lower border of popliteus.
+- The point of origin is 2.5 cm below the lower border of popliteus.

-- It runs obliquely toward the fibula and after that descends along the medial crest of the fibula in a fibrous canalbetween tibialis posterior and flexor hallucis longus.
-Now it enters behind the inferior tibiofibular and ankle joints, and finishes on the lateral surface of calcaneus and ends by providing the lateral calcaneal arteries.
+- It goes obliquely toward the fibula and afterwards descends along the medial crest of the fibula in a fibrous canal between tibialis posterior and flexor hallucis longus.
+Then enters behind the inferior tibiofibular and ankle joints, and finishes on the lateral surface of calcaneus and ends by supplying the lateral calcaneal arteries.

 The size of peroneal artery is often raised.
 It might join to augment or replace the posterior tibial artery in the lower part of the leg.